News and notes on Purdue Athletics

 Earned the Dick and Margaret Russ Award for highest GPA for a male athlete and graduated Summa Cum Laude.

-Plans to major in business management.
+Majoring in business management.

 Born Oct.
 12, 1994 in Little Rock, Ark.